-We recommend that a separate wage order that meets the unique needs of agriculture should be continued.

-- We support permanent linkage of the state minimum wage to the federal minimum wage, and oppose a separate state minimum wage higher than the federal minimum wage. - We support that the allowance for meals and housing should be adjusted periodically to reflect current costs.
-In determining actual cost: - a.
-The allowances that are provided under the New York State Department of Social Services should be used; and - Room and/or board should be applicable towards meeting a part of the minimum wage requirements. - 4.
+- 1. We recommend that a separate wage order that meets the unique needs of agriculture should be continued. - 2.
+We support permanent linkage of the state minimum wage to the federal minimum wage, and oppose a separate state minimum wage higher than the federal minimum wage. - 3.
+We support that the allowance for meals and housing should be adjusted periodically to reflect current costs.
+In determining actual costs: - a.
+The allowances that are provided under the New York State Department of Social Services should be used; and - b.
+Room and/or board should be applicable towards meeting a part of the minimum wage requirements.
 We recommend that the present law relating to fringe benefits, Section 198-C of Article 6 of the Labor Law, should prevail.
-Farmers should negotiate fringe benefits and time off at the time of employment and the work agreement should clearly state the benefits that will be given to the employee. - We support piecework as a valid method of payment so long as it meets minimum wage requirements. - 6.
-We recommend that employers should be allowed to pay child support or other garnishes electronically and on a monthly basis. - 7.
-We recommend a youth wage rate be available, for workers under the age of 18, for all employers at 85% of the state minimum wage for a limited period of time to encourage youth employment in agriculture and other occupations. - We oppose the New York State Department of Labor Wage Board increasing the state's minimum wage as a way to circumvent legislative authority. - We support reinstating the ability to add gratuity onto the bills of large parties in food and beverage facilities. - 10.
+Farmers should negotiate fringe benefits and time off at the time of employment and the work agreement should clearly state the benefits that will be given to the employee. - 4.
+We support piecework as a valid method of payment so long as it meets minimum wage requirements. - 5.
+We recommend that employers should be allowed to pay child support or other garnishes electronically and on a monthly basis.

+- 6. We oppose the New York State Department of Labor Wage Board increasing the state's minimum wage as a way to circumvent legislative authority. - 7.
 We strongly support New York State conducting a fair and unbiased study of the short and long-term effects of the minimum wage increase as per the minimum wage bill language.
 We support anecdotal evidence be included on the effects of this wage increase on all business segments in New York, particularly agriculture, and the effects of competition from surrounding states.
-New York Farm Bureau and other business groups should play an integral role in the study. - 11.
-We oppose the proposed regulation by the New York State Department of Labor that would revise the current employee scheduling "call-in pay" requirements of the Minimum Wage Order for Miscellaneous Industries and Occupations. - 12.
-We support amending the tax code in relation to the farm workforce retention credit to make Christmas tree operations, maple syrup operations, commercial horse boarding facilities, licensed farm wineries, and licensed farm cideries eligible for the credit.
+New York Farm Bureau and other business groups should play an integral role in the study. - 8.
+We oppose the proposed regulation by the New York State Department of Labor that would revise the current employee scheduling "call-in pay" requirements of the Minimum Wage Order for Miscellaneous Industries and Occupations. - 9.
+We support amending the tax code in relation to the farm workforce retention credit to make Christmas tree operations, maple syrup operations, commercial horse boarding facilities, licensed farm wineries, and licensed farm cideries eligible for the credit. - 10.
+We support New York State maintaining the existing minimum wage as of